mProjectsCode/obsidian-media-db-plugin/README.md

 Contributions are always welcome.
 If you have an idea, feel free to open a feature request under the issue tab or even create a pull request.

+### Credits
+Credits go to:
+- https://github.com/anpigon/obsidian-book-search-plugin for some inspiration and the idea to make this plugin
+- https://github.com/liamcain/obsidian-periodic-notes for 99% of `Suggest.ts` and `FolderSuggest.ts`